AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * AEM Assets is now configured with Brand Portal through Adobe I/O.

 ## List of changes {#list-of-changes}

+### Sites {#sites}

+* When a Blueprint is created, if the number of records is more than 80, only the first 80 records are displayed.
+Blueprint displays blank lines for the rest of the records (NPR-32058).
+* Users are allowed to save a Content Fragment without providing any information in the required fields (NPR-31988).
+* Automatic navigation does not work for path configured in a Core Experience Fragment Component (NPR-31921).
+* When you change the type of a table cell in Rich Text Editor (RTE), the below error occurs:
+  `Error: No common ancestor found, cannot continue` (NPR-31916).
+* When content is moved within the same folder, the page move option is disabled (NPR-31841).
+* Added support to divide Japanese language sentences using the BUNSETSU method and break lines at the appropriate position (NPR-31836).
+* When URLs ending with `/_jcr_content/.html` or `/jcr:content/.html` are accessed, CPU spikes and AEM stops responding (NPR-31755).
+* When you edit a hyperlink in Rich Text Editor (RTE), the newly selected path is not saved (NPR-31659).
+* When you delete a multifield component and undo the deletion, the component is restored but data is not restored (NPR-31617).

 ### Assets {#assets}